Pdugovich/Pdugovich.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: My name is Patrick Dugovich...
 ---

-### A little about me...
+### Ny name is Patrick Dugovich...
 I am a data scientist with an emphasis on machine learning, data visualization, and predictive modeling.

 Prior to becoming a data scientist, I worked as a wheel-chair ramp installer, and a toll booth worker.
 It was when I began working in a toll booth, that I really appreciated the way automation and technology can improve all of our lives.
 I was working in one of the most automate-able jobs imaginable!